Imperialism: Dutch

+Egypt

 France

 During the 16th century, the French colonization of the Americas began with the creation of New France.
 It was followed by French East India Company's trading posts in Africa and Asia in the 17th century.
 France had its "First colonial empire" from 1534 until 1814, including New France (Canada, Acadia, Newfoundland and Louisiana), French West Indies (Saint-Domingue, Guadeloupe, Martinique), French Guiana, Senegal (Gorée), Mascarene Islands (Mauritius Island, Réunion) and French India.

 Its "Second colonial empire" began with the seizure of Algiers in 1830 and came for the most part to an end with the granting of independence to Algeria in 1962.
 The French imperial history was marked by numerous wars, large and small, and also by significant help to France itself from the colonials in the world wars.
 France took control of Algeria in 1830 but began in earnest to rebuild its worldwide empire after 1850, concentrating chiefly in North and West Africa (French North Africa, French West Africa, French Equatorial Africa), as well as South-East Asia (French Indochina), with other conquests in the South Pacific (New Caledonia, French Polynesia).
-France also twice attempted to make Mexico a colony in 1838–39 and in 1861-67 (see Pastry War and Second French intervention in Mexico).
+France also twice attempted to make Mexico a colony in 1838–39 and in 1861–67 (see Pastry War and Second French intervention in Mexico).

 French Republicans, at first hostile to empire, only became supportive when Germany started to build her own colonial empire.
 As it developed, the new empire took on roles of trade with France, supplying raw materials and purchasing manufactured items, as well as lending prestige to the motherland and spreading French civilization and language as well as Catholicism.
 It also provided crucial manpower in both World Wars.
 It became a moral justification to lift the world up to French standards by bringing Christianity and French culture.
 In 1884 the leading exponent of colonialism, Jules Ferry declared France had a civilising mission: "The higher races have a right over the lower races, they have a duty to civilize the inferior".
 Full citizenship rights – assimilation – were offered, although in reality assimilation was always on the distant horizon.
 Contrasting from Britain, France sent small numbers of settlers to its colonies, with the only notable exception of Algeria, where French settlers nevertheless always remained a small minority.